nextgenusfs/funannotate2/docs/tutorial.rst

 2. Run Augustus to predict genes
 3. Align protein evidence using Miniprot
 4. Align transcript evidence using Minimap2
-5. Merge the predictions from all sources
+5. Merge the predictions from all sources into consensus models using GFFtk
 6. Output the predicted genes to ``predict_results/funannotate_predict.gff3``

 Step 4: Functionally Annotate Genes